jiegec/awesome-stars/README.md

 - [torifat/xiaomi-mi-air-purifier](https://github.com/torifat/xiaomi-mi-air-purifier) - Homebridge plugin for Xiaomi Mi Air Purifier
 - [concrete-utopia/utopia](https://github.com/concrete-utopia/utopia) - Design ❤️ Code
 - [cs01/termpair](https://github.com/cs01/termpair) - View and control terminals from your browser with end-to-end encryption 🔒
-- [openreplay/openreplay](https://github.com/openreplay/openreplay) - OpenReplay is developer-friendly, self-hosted session replay.
+- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can self-host.
+Ideal for reproducing issues, co-browsing with users and optimizing your product.
 - [opensearch-project/OpenSearch-Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards) - 📊 Open source visualization dashboards for OpenSearch.
 - [bash-lsp/bash-language-server](https://github.com/bash-lsp/bash-language-server) - A language server for Bash
 - [material-shell/material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate window